s3nh/s3nh.github.io/_posts/2022-01-29-story-of-passing-time.md

  diligently planned and fit into some kinds of norm.
 As assumed in my earlier writings, it is just a bunch of thoughts that comes to my mind, which I am too scared to share IRL but want to let them fly.

-I always though that in all that complexity and
+I always thought that in all that complexity that today world offer us